Stage 1 Mesothelioma

 Multimodal Treatment for Stage 1 Mesothelioma

-Multimodal therapy combines two or more treatments that often work better together.
+Multimodal mesothelioma treatment combines two or more treatments that often work better together.
 One common approach includes surgery followed by chemotherapy.
 This combination may sometimes include radiation for patients with pleural mesothelioma.

 Immunotherapy